Dealing with Anxiety or Depression? Let Us Help

 MHBP also has programs and resources available to help you manage your conditions and medications.

-If you have one or more of the following chronic conditions, discuss one-on-one with a CVS Health pharmacist any questions or concerns about the medication(s) you are taking by calling toll-free 866-624-1481:
+If you have one or more of the following chronic conditions, you can chat one-on-one with a CVS pharmacist.
+They can help answer any questions or concerns about the medication(s) you’re taking.
+To reach them just call 1-866-624-1481 (TTY:711).

 - high cholesterol

 - Congestive Heart Failure (CHF)

 Resources for Members Dealing with Chronic Pain or Opioid Use

 The US Department of Health and Human Services website provides information on opioids, safe disposal, pain management options, safe prescribing practices, prevention programs and tools.

 For safe disposal of prescription medications including controlled substances visit DEA National Rx Takeback Day.

 This program offers coaching and support, non-opioid treatment options and help with managing the psychological effects of chronic pain.